Lorem ipsum dolor sit amet, consectetur adipisicing elit. Aliquam aut consequatur

 The amendments also modified several deadlines that relate to the unemployment process:

-The Division will make an initial benefits determination within three (3) weeks of receiving a separated employee’s claim.
+- The Division will make an initial benefits determination within three (3) weeks of receiving a separated employee’s claim.

-Claimants will have twenty-one (21) days to appeal an initial Division determination, but employers will still only have seven (7) days from the confirmed receipt of a determination to appeal.
+- Claimants will have twenty-one (21) days to appeal an initial Division determination.
+But, employers will still only have seven (7) days from the confirmed receipt of a determination to appeal.

 Enhanced Penalties for Non-Compliance

-Employers may now be subject to increased penalties for failure to provide the Division with reports or for knowingly making a false statement.
 Penalties can now be assessed as a $500 fine or 25% of the amount of unemployment benefits.
 Further, each day of non-compliance may be considered an additional violation.

 What’s Next?